-2.1 Basis of financial statements preparation
+2.1 Basis of preparation

-The consolidated financial statements have been prepared in accordance with Egyptian Financial Reporting Standards issued in 2006 and its amendments and in accordance with the instructions of the Central Bank of Egypt approved by the Board of Directors as of December 16, 2008 consistent with the principles referred to.
-The consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of trading, financial assets and financial liabilities held at fair value through profit or loss, available for sale and all derivatives contracts.
+- The Separate financial statements have been prepared in accordance with Egyptian Financial Reporting Standards issued in 2006 and its amendments and in accordance with the instructions of the Central Bank of Egypt approved by the Board of Directors as of December 16, 2008 consistent with the principles referred to.

+The Separate financial statements have been prepared under the historical cost convention, as modified by the revaluation of trading, financial assets and financial liabilities held at fair value through profit or loss, available for sale and all derivatives contracts.